Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/INITRD.md

 #### Example Workflow

 1. **GRUB Configuration:**
-   - GRUB is configured to load the kernel and INITRD image.
+   - GRUB config file has the image for the INITRD and the kernel.
    - Example entry in `/boot/grub/grub.cfg`:
      ```plaintext
      menuentry 'Linux' {